At Christmas, The Swedish Smörgåsbord Redefines Over The Top

 While Americans agonize about holiday shopping, in Sweden they're too busy cooking.
 "We spent the whole December preparing for the feast," says Kindvall, recalling her childhood.

-Hakan Swahn, the owner of Aquavit, which just celebrated its 30th anniversary, has equally fond memories of his mothers' month-long efforts.
+Hakan Swahn, the owner of Aquavit, which just celebrated its 30th anniversary, has equally fond memories of his mother's month-long efforts.
 "It was very, very ritualistic.
 She pickled her own herrings, baked her own cookies and cake, and ham from scratch.
 As a child you always remember the whole procedure and you can't wait until Christmas because you can't eat anything beforehand."
 Like Bengtsson and Kindvall, he said his favorite dish was the ham.

 One more reason to moderate your eating as you make your way through the julbord: so you last until dessert.
 "It's a lot about the little candies," says Bengtsson, who served as Aquavit's pastry chef before ascending to executive chef.
 Think fudge, chocolate and marzipan.

-And then there are the cookies — so many cookies: almond, gingerbread, caramel and chocolate – the list goes on and on.
-[This is true in general, but outside of the home, at high-end restaurants like Aquavit, it is especially vast.]
+And then there are the cookies — so many cookies: almond, gingerbread, caramel and chocolate — the list goes on and on.
+This is true in general, but outside of the home, at high-end restaurants like Aquavit, it is especially vast.
 The showstopper is a rice pudding called risgrynsgröt made from Arborio rice, cinnamon, vanilla and whole cream.

 "I never understood it, but it's quite delicious," says Kindvall, of the over-the-top rich dessert after an already over-the-top meal.